 Occasionally, backlogs span to more than a year.
-At least half of those tasks won’t ever be completed – either your environment would evolve or they would need to be fully rescoped – or the whole business would pivot, rendering them useless.
+At least half of those tasks won’t ever be completed.
+Either your environment would evolve or they would need to be fully rescoped.
+Or the whole business would pivot, rendering them useless.

 Finding the middle ground

 What we’ve realized over a multitude of projects is that optimal backlog size depends on three main factors – the product type (SaaS/enterprise), maturity stage (startup/established/mature) and the target industry dynamics (volatile/stable/conservative).
-Of course, there are secondary factors – cash burn rate, monthly active users (MAU), release cycle specifics and number of stakeholders – but unless you are at an extreme with any of those, their influence would be insignificant.
+Of course, there are secondary factors – cash burn rate, monthly active users (MAU), release cycle specifics and the number of stakeholders – but unless you are at an extreme with any of those, their influence would be insignificant.

 A well-managed backlog would contain work for three to seven months.
 The more enterprise-oriented and mature a product gets, the longer your backlog needs to be, especially if operating within a stable, rarely disrupted industry.